courtcraw/mesadu_wdbinaries/docs/wd_merger.md

 * [Munson+ 2022](https://ui.adsabs.harvard.edu/abs/2022ApJ...939...45M/abstract)
 * [Crawford+ 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.498.2912C/abstract)

-For the record, there are older models of RCB stars which use MESA's accretion, however they are on a quite old version. (cite) Maybe we will revisit this someday! (foreshadowing...)
+For the record, there are older models of RCB stars which use MESA's accretion, however they are on a quite old version ([Zhang+ 2014](https://ui.adsabs.harvard.edu/abs/2014MNRAS.445..660Z/abstract)).
+Maybe we will revisit this someday! (foreshadowing...)

 * * *